Trail Conditions

 We recommend using Alltrails.com for the latest updates on trail conditions. https://www.alltrails.com/ RMNP intermittently updates their site while Alltrails is updated almost daily.

-Date of Hike Destination Description of Conditions Found Hiked By
+Destination Date Description of Conditions Found Hiked By

-Timber Lake Trail Be advised a landslide occurred in June 2023 approximately 1 mile up the trail.
-Another landslide occurred summer 2014 two miles beyond the Timber Lake trailhead and goes all the way to the top of Jackstraw Mountain.
-That landslide is still there and continues to worsen each year.
-Both landslides are active and unstable.
+Timber Lake Trail Be advised a landslide occurred summer 2014 two miles beyond the Timber Lake trailhead and goes all the way to the top of Jackstraw Mountain.
+That landslide is still there, is active and unstable, and continues to worsen each year.

 Any time of year, and affected by season, elevation, slope, and exposure, Rocky Mountain National Park (RMNP) can have extreme weather.
 In RMNP, all four seasons can happen in one day!
 Plan ahead and be prepared for weather to change rapidly.